Migrate Quality Gates

 Convert the SLIs to

-resource for each SLI that is defined in thesli.yaml
+AnalysisValueTemplateresource for each SLI that is defined in thesli.yamlfile.Note The

-.
+sli.yamlfile are defined in a file calledanalysis-value-template.yaml.
 Apply this file to your cluster with a command like the following.
-Be sure to specify the namespace; if you omit it, the yaml file is applied to the default namespace.kubectl apply -f analysis-value-template.yaml -n keptn-lifecycle-poc
+Be sure to specify the namespace; if you omit it, the yaml file is applied to the default namespace.kubectl apply -f analysis-value-template.yaml -n keptn-lifecycle-poc -

 Convert the SLO to an

-.
+AnalysisDefinitionresource that is defined in a file calledanalysis-definition.yaml.
 Apply this to your Keptn cluster with the following command.
-Be sure to add the namespace; if you omit it, the yaml file is applied to the default namespace.kubectl apply -f analysis-definition.yaml -n keptn-lifecycle-poc
+Be sure to add the namespace; if you omit it, the yaml file is applied to the default namespace.kubectl apply -f analysis-definition.yaml -n keptn-lifecycle-poc -

 Create a